Joe & Dawn Reade - Island Bakery

 Meet Joe & Dawn Reade - Island Bakery

-Meet Joe & Dawn, founders of Island Bakery and winners of this year's Nation's Favorite BOOM Award for their amazing lemon melts.
+Meet Joe & Dawn, founders of Island Bakery and winners of both the 2017 Nation's Favorite and the 2019 Best Scottish product at our BOOM Awards, for their amazing Lemon Melts!

 Our mission in setting up our business was to find a way to support ourselves to live on the Isle of Mull, and that remains very much the case as we love it here!
 The business has transformed itself from the early days, but we have built something that everyone working with us can be proud of, as well as sending lots of biscuit ambassadors for the island out into the big world!

 Why is organic so important to you and why did you want to be certified by the Soil Association?

 Environmental considerations have always been important to us, and being a certified business is a big part of the picture.
 While we are processors rather than primary producers, it is very reassuring to know that the producers we buy our ingredients from are inspected to ensure they meticulously follow organic standards, and that everything that goes into our biscuits is fully traceable back to the growers.
 This is good for people enjoying our products and good for biodiversity on the farms we source from.

 We believe organically grown food is better quality, free from pesticide or fertiliser residues, and richer in nutrients.
 Of course, our biscuits are quite indulgent and far from being a health food, so should be enjoyed in moderation nonetheless!